Legal Status in Switzerland

 Obtaining finasteride in Switzerland is uncomplicated, whether via classic doctor visit or modern telemedicine.
 The prescription requirement protects your safety.
 There are multiple options: oral or topical with various dosages.

-With the right approach, realistic expectations, and continuous application, finasteride is an effective solution against hair loss.
+Finasteride is well studied in androgenetic alopecia, but it is not suitable for every person.
 For more helpful information, see our articles on Finasteride Efficacy & Studies, Finasteride Side Effects and Finasteride Topical vs. Oral.

 References